-With global climate, energy, and sustainability challenges set to intensify, Calix has identified some of the key trends that have emerged in the last decade and why they are likely to accelerate, and dominate, in the next decade.
+With global climate, energy, and sustainability challenges set to intensify, Calix has identified some of the key trends that have emerged in the last decade and why they are likely to

 Carbon dioxide (CO2) emissions are largely accepted to contribute to climate change, with governments around the world setting targets to reduce these emissions as well as setting up emissions trading schemes whereby companies must pay for the CO2 they emit under ‘cap and trade’ type systems.
 From 2021, the European Commission will be reducing their CO2 cap by 2.2 per cent each year.
 The EU Emissions Trading Scheme (ETS) has consequently seen the price of CO2 rise from less than three euros per tonne in 2013 to 25 euros per tonne in August 2018.
 That price has backed off slightly but the over-arching trend represents considerable pressure on companies to reduce their emissions.
 While the US and China don’t have an ETS / ‘cap and trade’ system, China is closing down old cement plants with high emissions and building new plants that will create fewer emissions.

 While energy prices are high in Australia, they pale in comparison to the prices in some parts of Asia.
 This can be offset by using biogas for energy, which can be achieved by capturing more methane from agricultural activities.
 The effluent load in untreated wastewater

 MAKING CROP PROTECTION SAFER